 Perhaps you missed cues to present some of your talking points, leaving your interviewer without a full understanding of your skills.
 Your thank-you email is your chance to fill any possible gap and reinforce your fit for the job.

-Note: Email thank-you notes are now considered the standard and always appropriate.
+Note: Email thank-you notes are now considered the standard and are always appropriate.
 We are often asked about when it would be better to write and mail a physical thank-you note.

 It’s always possible that some, more traditional interviewers may appreciate receiving a thank-you note or card in the mail.
 It’s true that a mailed card may help you stand out.